course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 The only tactile lettering is Braille.

 Approximately 10–20% of blind Germans (the figure is similar in the US) can read Braille.
-This number varies slightly depending on which subgroup you look at.
+This number varies depending on which subgroup you look at.
 Blind KIT students can usually read Braille.
 Some can read long texts fluently, while others may only be able to read individual words more slowly.
-Such a stark divide between the presentation of information for sighted people and (possibly flawed ideas about) for completely blind people is often not really that useful.
+Such a stark divide between the presentation of information for sighted people and (possibly flawed ideas about) for blind people is often not really that useful.
 This applies not only from the perspective of how information is presented to blind or visually impaired people.
 The close-up of the tactile legend illustrates this nicely.
-When viewed head-on, it is not easy to recognize visually.
+When viewed head-on, it is not easy to recognize it visually.
-When someone touches the map, they first have to find the legend.
+When someone touches the map, they have to locate the legend.
 However, this makes collaboration with a sighted person much more difficult.
 In general, I find it unnecessary and weird when you are standing next to each other in front of an object but can only talk about it to a limited extent because you have two separate views and don't know what the other person is perceiving.